 In summary, if you are just curious to find out if you can afford a mortgage, get a quick pre-qualification.
 If you are serious about buying a home, though, go straight for the real deal - a pre-approval.

 Looking for a home in California?
-Contact Real Consultants at 562-321-5192 today, to get started with pre-qualification or pre-approval.
+Contact REAL CONSULTANTS MORTGAGE AND REAL ESTATE SERVICES INC. at 850-523-4897 today, to get started with pre-qualification or pre-approval.